 Photo by Tom McCorkle and food styling by Marie Ostrosky; for The Washington Post

-These bars — made with dried fruits, nuts and seeds, and with no flour, egg or added sugars — are slightly chewy, with nutty crunch and the lovely flavors of the whole, simple ingredients.
+These energy bars — made with dried fruits, nuts and seeds, and with no flour, egg or added sugars — are slightly chewy, with nutty crunch and the lovely flavors of the whole, simple ingredients.

 Storage Notes: Store in an airtight container at room temperature for up to 3 days, in the refrigerator for up to 2 weeks, or wrap individually and freeze for up to 3 months.